 The United States is the largest importer of Canadian hay and fodder.
 Geographical proximity facilitates trade between the 2 countries.

 2. The competition

 Three countries compete with Canada for the Japanese baled forage market.
 The US is by far the largest supplier, followed by Australia, China and then Canada.

-In 2020, Japan imported 1,569,018 tonnes of compressed hay from the US, 62.5 per cent of its total baled hay imports.
+In 2020, Japan imported 1,569,018 tonnes of compressed hay from the US, 62.5% of its total baled hay imports.
 Australia and China exported 527,984 tonnes and 221,637 tonnes to Japan, respectively.
-Canadian exports to Japan in 2020 were 145,199 tonnes, 5.8 per cent of Japanese imports.
+Canadian exports to Japan in 2020 were 145,199 tonnes, 5.8% of Japanese imports.
 US baled hay exports are mainly compressed forage grass aftermath from ryegrass and tall fescue straw, while Australian baled hay products are primarily compressed green feed oats.
 Ocean freight rates give Australia a freight advantage over Canada.